How to Manually Update WordPress

 Turn off all plugins and change to the default WordPress theme (it’s named after the most current year, such as “Twenty Nineteen”).
 Now check to see if the problem is still occurring.
 Turn on plugins or themes one-by-one and test the problem again to see if it appears.
 If it does, you know that plugin or theme is likely to have caused the problem.

-Make a note of the plugins or theme that caused the site problems and make sure that when updating the live site you don’t update those components.
+Make a note of the plugins or theme that caused the site problems and make sure that when updating the live site that you don’t update those components.

 Also, don’t add more plugins to the mix as you test and troubleshoot.
 If you do have to add more plugins as part of testing and troubleshooting, make sure that you remove them again.